ccny-ss-js-dec-2020/class-6_01-07-21/node_api_project/unsolved/README.md

     * node
     * ```<File Name>```
     * yelp
-  * You will be using the 'inquirer' & the 'twitter-fusion' npm modules
+  * You will be using the 'inquirer' & the 'yelp-fusion' npm modules

 After the command is entered, parse information from the api in neat and organized console.logs</br>